What’s your philosophy around food and healthy eating?

 Hey, aren’t you plant-based?

 I was plant-based for many years and I still eat a ton of plant-based meals.
-However, this year I began listening to my body and decided it was time to bring eggs and meat back into my diet.
+However, in spring 2013 I began listening to my body and decided it was time to bring eggs and meat back into my diet.
 You can read more about Why I Changed My Diet here.
 I am a firm believer that what we eat is a personal choice and it’s up to each of us to determine which foods support our bodies and health the best.

 What advice do you have for someone trying to incorporate more whole foods into their diet?